 Recognized as one of the most diverse universities in the country, Texas Woman’s University is committed to helping students succeed in their educational goals.

-As a key measure of academic achievement and one of our student success goals, TWU monitors and evaluates our graduate rates for first time in college students and transfer students utilizing the Integrated Postsecondary Education Data System’s Outcome Measure.
+As a key measure of academic achievement and one of our student success goals, TWU monitors and evaluates our graduation rates for first time in college students and transfer students utilizing the Integrated Postsecondary Education Data System’s Outcome Measure.

 scroll to see the full table⇨